Cristina-Becheru/charm-chic/README.md

 ## Technologies used

 ### Languages, Frameworks, Libraries & Programs Used
-Python: Used as the core programming language for backend development, server-side logic, and database interactions.
+- Python: Used as the core programming language for backend development, server-side logic, and database interactions.
-Django: A powerful Python-based web framework used to build the backend and manage server-side functionality.
+- Django: A powerful Python-based web framework used to build the backend and manage server-side functionality.
-SQLite3: A lightweight, file-based database used for local development and testing.
+- SQLite3: A lightweight, file-based database used for local development and testing.
-Stripe: Integrated for secure payment processing and simulated transactions.
+- Stripe: Integrated for secure payment processing and simulated transactions.
-Crispy Forms: Used to enhance the usability and styling of Django forms.
+- Crispy Forms: Used to enhance the usability and styling of Django forms.
-PostgreSQL: A robust and scalable database solution used in the production environment.
+- PostgreSQL: A robust and scalable database solution used in the production environment.
-HTML & CSS: Used for structuring and styling the website.
+- HTML & CSS: Used for structuring and styling the website.
-Bootstrap: Utilized for creating responsive, mobile-friendly, and visually appealing layouts.
+- Bootstrap: Utilized for creating responsive, mobile-friendly, and visually appealing layouts.
-jQuery: Integrated for handling interactivity, event handling, and DOM manipulation.
+- jQuery: Integrated for handling interactivity, event handling, and DOM manipulation.
-Cloudinary: A cloud-based solution for managing, optimizing, and delivering media assets.
+- Cloudinary: A cloud-based solution for managing, optimizing, and delivering media assets.
-Git: Used for version control and collaboration among developers.
+- Git: Used for version control and collaboration among developers.
-Heroku: A cloud platform used for deploying and hosting the website.
+- Heroku: A cloud platform used for deploying and hosting the website.
-Google Fonts: Incorporated for elegant typography and improving the site's design aesthetics.
+- Google Fonts: Incorporated for elegant typography and improving the site's design aesthetics.
-W3C Markup Validator: Used to ensure the validity and standards compliance of the HTML code.
+- W3C Markup Validator: Used to ensure the validity and standards compliance of the HTML code.
-W3C CSS Validator: Employed to validate CSS code for correctness and best practices adherence.
+- W3C CSS Validator: Employed to validate CSS code for correctness and best practices adherence.
-Am I Responsive?: Used to visualize and confirm the website’s responsiveness on multiple devices.
-Lighthouse: A tool used for auditing and optimizing performance, accessibility, SEO, and best practices.
+- Lighthouse: A tool used for auditing and optimizing performance, accessibility, SEO, and best practices.
-Lucid: Used to create and visualize database models and workflows during the planning phase.
-VS Code: The integrated development environment (IDE) used for coding, debugging, and project management.
+- VS Code: The integrated development environment (IDE) used for coding, debugging, and project management.
-ChatGPT: Utilized for generating content, refining project details, and brainstorming improvements.
+- ChatGPT: Utilized for generating content, refining project details, and brainstorming improvements.

 ## Packages and Dependencies
 The following packages and dependencies are used in this project: